ccn-ccn/MyNetworkSocial/README.md

 ### **Step 3: Incentivized Distribution (MYNW)**

-* Online users automatically share pinned content and can earn MYNW token rewards
+* Online users automatically share pinned content that can earn MYNW token rewards
 * More active users have higher chances of earning rewards (Proof of Distribution model)
 * Cash out MYNW for stablecoins directly in the app